docker-archive/classicswarm/docs/scheduler/filter.md

 ### Use the health filter

-The node `health` filter prevents the scheduler form running containers on unhealthy nodes.
+The node `health` filter prevents the scheduler from running containers on unhealthy nodes.
 A node is considered unhealthy if the node is down or it can't communicate with the cluster store.